Opinion | 7 ways Trump and his cabal are using government to corrupt the election

 But we need to connect the dots.
 Taken together, they tell a larger story that is truly staggering in its levels of corruption:

 Rushing coronavirus treatments.
-The New York Times just reported that scientists inside Trump’s own government are warning that the White House is laying the groundwork to increase pressure to approve a vaccine before election day, “even in the absence of agreement on its effectiveness and safety.”
+The New York Times just reported that scientists inside Trump’s own government are warning that the White House is laying the groundwork to increase pressure to approve a vaccine before Election Day, “even in the absence of agreement on its effectiveness and safety.”

 This manipulation is already happening: Trump pushed top health officials to approve a plasma treatment for the coronavirus without the full vetting some officials wanted, and in a way that resulted in officials wildly overstating its benefits.